growthbook/growthbook/packages/sdk-js/README.md

 Rules give you fine-grained control over how feature values are assigned to users.
 There are 2 types of feature rules: `force` and `experiment`.
 Force rules give the same value to everyone.
 Experiment rules assign values to users randomly.

+#### Rule Ids

+Rules can specify a unique identifier with the `id` property.
+This can help with debugging and QA by letting you see exactly why a specific value was assigned to a user.

 #### Rule Conditions

 Rules can optionally define targeting conditions that limit which users the rule applies to.
 These conditions are evaluated against the `attributes` passed into the GrowthBook context.
 The syntax for conditions is based on the MongoDB query syntax and is straightforward to read and write.